The above cartoon was produced by an anonymous cartoonist.

 Petzl STOP and found that it lets the rope out very smoothly during descents.
 Since the rope burns are nearly healed, I'm now ready to get back up in the tall cypresses.
 But first I'm going to make another attempt to take some measurements in the Choctawhatchee where I obtained the video last year.
 I'll be driving there today and should be back to the Pearl late tomorrow.

-which is about 120 meters from where I was sitting in the kayak that morning.
-A little over 20 seconds before the bird flew, it hopped behind the tree in a way that was suggestive of a squirrel.
-Besides the fact that a squirrel and a large bird wouldn't coexist in the same spot behind that tree for more than 20 seconds, the top of a long-dead tree in a flooded forest is no place for a squirrel.
+In part of the video, one of the birds flew from behind a broken-off tree far in the distance.
+During two previous return visits, foliage and high water prevented me from getting the same view and identifying this tree.
+This morning, I found a tree that appears to be in the right direction and about 120 meters from where the video was obtained.
+A little over 20 seconds before the bird flew, it dived behind the tree in a way that was suggestive of a squirrel.
+Besides the fact that a squirrel and a large bird wouldn’t coexist in the same spot behind that tree for more than 20 seconds, the top of a barren tree in a flooded forest is no place for a squirrel.
 It was a beautiful morning, with

 early signs of spring.
 When I got back to the boat ramp, a noticeable amount of new leaves seemed to have popped open during the five hours that I spent in the kayak.
 I noticed a few cypresses that appear to be favorable observation platforms, but I probably won't have time to return to the Choctawhatchee and give them a try.